JStover95/FaaSr-Functions/WeatherGeographicPlot/README.md

     return gpd.read_file(file_name)
 ```

-Throughout this function we will need to reference the outer limits, or _bounding box_ of our geographic data. `get_bounds` returns the minimum and maximum x and y coordinates of a GeoDataFrame.
+Throughout this function we will need to reference the outer limits, or _bounding box_, of our geographic data. `get_bounds` returns the minimum and maximum x and y coordinates of a GeoDataFrame.

 ```python
 def get_bounds(gdf: gpd.GeoDataFrame) -> tuple[float, float, float, float]: